liuworkgit/SimpleTimerApp/README.md

 # SimpleTimerApp
 A simple approximation of a timer that can count down from 59 minutes and 59 seconds.

-This project was made mostly to test out different Java features.
+This project was made to test out different Java features and improve my understanding of exception handling, test writing, and using the Junit testing library.